cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 #### Your Corporate Website

-Our pentesters evaluate your website in ways that could interest a potential attacker, including:
+Cobalt pentesters evaluate your website in ways that could interest a potential attacker, including:

 - Locations (URLs)
 - Contact details (such as phone numbers, email, and physical addresses)